 EBITDA is provided for information purposes only and is not a measure of financial performance under generally accepted accounting principles.
 The Company believes EBITDA is often a useful measure of a Company's operating performance and is a significant basis used by the Company's management to measure the operating performance of the Company's business because EBITDA excludes charges for depreciation, amortization and interest expense that have resulted from our debt financings, as well as our provision for income tax expense.
 For 2009, EBITDA also excludes impairment charges of \$15,986,000.
 Accordingly, the Company believes that EBITDA, before Impairment charges, provides helpful information about the operating performance of its business, apart from the expenses associated with its physical assets or capital structure.
-EBITDA is frequently used as one of the bases for comparing businesses in the Company's industry.
 EBITDA does not represent and should not be considered as an alternative to net income, operating income, net cash provided by operating activities or any other measure for determining operating performance or liquidity that is calculated in accordance with generally accepted accounting principles.